If you read any other travel blogs, you may have seen this ABC elsewhere. In any case I thought I'd make my own contribution!

 Not sure that the Channel Islands or a day trip to France counts (!), so Switzerland for a month when I was 15, staying with a family.

 I don't like beer, but my husband tells me Belgian beer is the best.
-I've also sampled some good locally-grown wine in India, and local tea in Borneo, Laos, Korea, Madagascar, Mauritius, Seychelles, Sri Lanka, India and Malaysia.
+I've also sampled some good locally-grown wine in India, and local tea in Borneo, India, Laos, Korea, Madagascar, Mauritius, Seychelles, South Africa, Sri Lanka, and Malaysia.

 C: Cuisine (favourite):